Temporary National Representation: Establishment

-Regent Alexander established the Temporary National Representation by the decree of 24 February 1919.
+Temporary National Representation members arriving to the inaugural sitting on 1 March 1919.

 The interim parliament was expected to convene within a month of the government's inauguration.
 The interim parliament was formally established as the Temporary National Representation (Privremeno narodno predstavništvo, PNP) by Regent Alexander's decree of 24 February 1919.
 It convened for the first time in Belgrade on 1 March.
 The proceedings were opened by an address of Regent Alexander.
 According to the historian Ivo Banac, the delay was intended to ensure that the government was free to implement decisions designed to centralise the country without interference from the parliament.
 The government contested the PNP's right to enact any legislation, except on the procedure of election of the Constituent Assembly and determination of its agenda.

 The PNP was composed generally of people who had served on a legislative or consultative body.
 Most of its 294 members were appointed.
 Regional assemblies appointed 84 representatives of the territory of Serbia before the 1912–1913 Balkan Wars expansion, 24 representatives of Vojvodina, and 12 representatives of Montenegro.
 A further 24 representatives of South Serbia province (generally corresponding to territories of present-day Kosovo and North Macedonia) were elected.
 The election was undemocratic because it only included voters approved by the authorities and used open ballots.
 The National Council of Slovenes, Croats and Serbs did not take up the task of selecting its representatives.
 Instead, the Slovenian politician Albert Kramer drew up a list of representatives for appointment on the authority of Regent Alexander.
 The representatives of former Austro-Hungarian lands (except Vojvodina) were formally appointed by special committees and their mandates confirmed by the National Council of Slovenes, Croats and Serbs in Zagreb, and equivalent bodies established in Split and Sarajevo for Dalmatia and for Bosnia and Herzegovina, respectively.
 Slovenia was granted 32 delegates to the PNP, Croatia-Slavonia (jointly with the city of Rijeka and the region of Međimurje) had 60, Istria had 4, Dalmatia had 12, and Bosnia and Herzegovina had 32.

 Political parties were allotted seats in proportion to their strength in regional parliaments or diets.
 Consequently, the HPSS was assigned two seats in the PNP, which the party refused, and the Communist Party of Yugoslavia (only established in April 1919) was unrepresented.
 The DS and the NRS held 115 and 69 seats respectively, ensuring majority support for the Protić cabinet.
 The following leadership of the PNP was appointed: Dragoljub Pavlović, president; Ivan Ribar and Franc Jankovič, vice-presidents; Petar Jovanović, Joca Manojlović, Aleksandar Mijović, Josif Bojinović, Ivan Krnic, Pavel Pestotnik, and Dragotin Lončar, secretaries.
 Pavlović died in April 1920, and Stanojlo Vukčević was elected to replace him as the president.
 At the same time, Adolf Ribnikar was elected a vice-president, and Kerubin Šegvić a secretary.